blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 If the correct build is used for your GPU and the `large` model is configured, then the GPU will be detected and used automatically.

-**NOTE:** Object detection and semantic search are independent features.
+**NOTE:** Object detection and Semantic Search are independent features.
+If you want to use your GPU with Semantic Search, you must choose the appropriate Frigate Docker image for your GPU.

 - **AMD**
   - ROCm will automatically be detected and used for semantic search in the `-rocm` Frigate image.